Are you applying for graduate school? Here are five of the best GRE test prep books to check out, as recommended by online tutor Marcus S.

 3. GRE For Dummies

 You’re no dummy, but sometimes the GRE can make you feel like one.
-Some test prep creators think boring you to death is the way to approach an exam, but this book uses the Dummies series’ signature light-heartedness to keep you relaxed, alert, and dare we say, entertained, as you study.
+Some test prep creators think boring you to death is the way to approach an exam, but this book uses the Dummies series’ signature light-heartedness to keep you relaxed, alert – and dare we say, entertained – as you work on your GRE skills.
 GRE for Dummies breaks down a complex test into bite-sized chunks of knowledge, which go down easy but add up to a healthy meal of test preparation.

 4. Barron’s GRE